Is Cloud Storage Safe From Ransomware? Let’s find out.

-When you ask a question “how secure is the cloud”, you can answer by analyzing how cloud storage typically works and the way that most businesses use it.
-Ransomware can easily affect files that are stored in cloud environments due to file synchronization processes that most cloud storages utilize to keep files in sync.
+When you ask a question, “how secure is the cloud” you can answer by analyzing how cloud storage typically works and how most businesses use it.
+Ransomware can easily affect files stored in cloud environments due to file synchronization processes that most cloud storages utilize to keep files in sync.

 One company found this out the hard way when all of its 4000+ files stored in OneDrive were infected after an employee opened an email infected with ransomware.
 The chain of events unfolded when the employee’s local copy of files was encrypted and then synchronized back up to the cloud.

-Microsoft has since introduced better OneDrive protection for files that are stored in OneDrive for Business as well as home users.
+Microsoft has since introduced better OneDrive protection for files stored in OneDrive for Business and home users.
 However, even with new safety features in place, the only sure way to recover from a ransomware infection that goes beyond protections the additional features have added is to back up your data effectively.

 Ransomware Variants that Target and Use the Cloud

-This is perhaps one of the most dangerous aspects of the way cloud storage works that is its “Achilles heel”.
+This is perhaps one of the most dangerous aspects of how cloud storage works is its “Achilles heel.”
 Although synchronizing files to the cloud from on-premises is a good thing to protect your locally stored data, it provides an easy means to quickly get ransomware from one computer throughout your entire organization via a shared cloud storage location.

 The Petya ransomware made use of cloud infrastructure by means of Dropbox to actually propagate the ransomware.
 Petya ransomware uses Dropbox as a cloud injection tool.
 Starting out as a phishing email that masquerades as an applicant seeking a job, the email has a link to a Dropbox location that is supposed to contain the resume.
 However, instead of a resume, it is linked to a self-extracting executable that loads the ransomware onto the unsuspecting end user’s system.